oracle/truffleruby/doc/contributor/svm.md

 [blog post](http://nirvdrum.com/2017/02/15/truffleruby-on-the-substrate-vm.html).

-The TruffleRuby that is distributed in the [GraalVM](../user/using-graalvm.md) by default uses a version compiled using SVM.
+The TruffleRuby that is distributed in the [GraalVM](../user/using-graalvm.md) by default uses a version compiled using SVM - this is since version 0.33 of GraalVM and was changed to prioritise fast start-up and warm-up time for shorter running commands and benchmarks.

 ```bash
 $ cd graalvm